 The 5th bullet on page 8-11 outlines important uncertainties for protecting fish species.
 These uncertainties include life-stage-specific sensitivities to temperature, habitat structure, prey availability, and sublethal toxicities.
 These factors must be considered should a mining project go forward.

-RESPONSE: The EPA agrees with this comment.
+EPA RESPONSE: We agree with this comment.
 No change suggested or required.